@some_function (1)

 |

-The available functions differ depending on the type of expression.
+Available functions differ depending on the type of expression.

 |

-1 | This calls the function named some_function without arguments.
-Writing @some_function() is the same. |
+| 1 | Calls the function named some_function without arguments.
+Writing @some_function() has the same meaning. |

 |